dbt-labs/corp/dbt_coding_conventions.md

 	sum(field_4),
 	max(field_5),
 	case
-	   when id = 1 then 'NYC'
-	   when id = 2 then 'Philadelphia'
+	   when cancellation_date is null and expiration_date is not null then expiration_date when cancellation_date is null then start_date+7
-	   else 'Other'
+	   else cancellation_date
-	end as location
+	end as canellation_date

 from some_cte
-join other_cte USING (id)
+join other_cte using (id)

 where field_1 = ‘abc’
   and (